frederic-perez/AmE-dictionary/data/dictionary.md

 __gold digger__ _n_ _informal_ A woman who has relationships with rich men so that they will give her money.
 __gold rush__
 __Golden Boot__ _The race for the Golden Boot._
-__golden goose__ _idiom_ :two::hammer: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
+__golden goose__ _idiom_ :three: A person, thing, or organization that is or has the potential to earn a lot of money for a long period of time.
+Taken from a folk tale of a goose that would lay a golden egg once a day, but was killed by its owner because he wanted all of its gold at once.
 __golden rule__
 __golden ticket__ _idiom_ A person, thing, quality, ability, or accomplishment that provides a reliable opportunity for great financial or personal success.
 __golden years__ _idiom_ The years following one's retirement (generally after the age of 65).